 Tattooing is not just an art, it's also a business.

-If you are only able to do one style, you are limiting your career as a tattoo artist.
+If you are only able to do one style, you are limiting what jobs you can take as a tattoo artist.
 Not every walk-in client wants a Japanese sleeve.
-Becoming a tattoo artist means being able to do new school, neo-traditional, blackwork, etc.
+That’s why, at the beginning of your career, you’ll need to be able to do new school, neo-traditional, blackwork, etc.

 Your portfolio should reflect this idea and show your versatility as an artist.

-By showing that you at least have the basics down from a few different styles it makes you a much more attractive investment from the tattoo shop owner's perspective.
+By showing that you at least have the basics down from a few different styles, you’ll be a much more attractive investment from the tattoo shop owner's perspective.

 Your ability to draw is the ceiling of your ability to tattoo.